awbla/awbla-student-workflow/content/2-photography.md

 ## Make sure you:
           1. Use the lint roller or canned air to clean any dust off the background felt,                                                                                            this may need to be done more than once a session.
-          2. *wear gloves* when using the white background
+          2. *wear gloves* when using the white background.
-          3. Use kneeded eraser to hold artifact for the photo if needed
+          3. Use kneeded eraser to hold artifact for the photo if needed.
+          4. Turn off **LV** mode often.
+It drains the battery and slows the photo taking process.

 - Each drawer will have a printed list of all artifacts to keep track of your progress.
 - Always photograph the side of the artifact with the catalog number FIRST.